 519. Adolescent Literature (3).

 Study of literature appropriate for students preparing to teach at the secondary level with emphasis on literature written for adolescents.

-Prerequisite(s): WRIT 101 and 102; minimum of sophomore status.

-Notes: Offered in the spring.
+Prerequisite(s): WRIT 101 and 102 or CRTW 201; minimum of sophomore status.
+Notes: Offered in spring.